 What if I received TRAN credit, but I am certain the course has a Rice equivalent?

 The following process can be used to convert TRAN to a specific Rice equivalent course.
 Obtain course descriptions or syllabi for the classes you would like to convert from TRAN.

-- Undergraduates must meet with the appropriate Departmental Transfer Credit Advisor and obtain his/her approval signature.
-The Business, Chemistry, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
-Additionally, Economics, English, Philosophy, Political Science, and Sociology will not grant Rice equivalent credit to coursework completed online.
+Undergraduates must meet with the appropriate Departmental Transfer Credit Advisor and obtain his/her approval signature.
+The BioSciences, Business, Chemistry, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
+Additionally, Anthropology, Civil Engineering, Classical Studies, Economics, English, History, Philosophy, Physics, Political Science, and Sociology will not grant Rice equivalent credit to coursework completed online.

 If courses transferred to Rice as TRAN credit are subsequently granted Rice equivalent course credit by the Office of the Registrar and the academic department, the original TRAN credit is reduced by the number of credit hours allowed for the Rice equivalent course.
 The Rice equivalent transfer credit is then listed on the student's transcript and satisfies the same university and major requirements as Rice enrollment.